 How do I stay HIPAA compliant while practicing Telehealth?

-HIPAA compliance means safe-guarding your client’s private health information.
+HIPAA compliance means safeguarding your client’s private health information.
 When entering into the realm of Telehealth, you must ensure that all technology where health information appears has the protection HIPAA requires.
 You must have a Business Associates’ Agreement (BAA) in place with any and all third-parties who store or have access to private health information.
 This means that communication technology such as Skype, text messages, Facetime, Google Forms, SurveyMonkey, Dropbox, Snapchat or many, many others are not HIPAA compliant and you must acquire a BAA if you intend to use any of these third parties in your practice.
-The alternative is use a Telehealth platform that is already HIPAA compliant – like Healthie!
+The alternative is to use a Telehealth platform that is already HIPAA compliant – like Healthie!